JO710 Digital Toolkit

 Assignment 1: Photograph a Place

-Photographs must show a variety situation, camera angle and camera distance.
-Photos must be sharp, well composed, exposed and edited.
-Captions must be complete, with accurate spelling, correct use of titles.
+Photographs must show a variety of situations, camera angles and camera distances.
+Photos must be sharp, well composed, exposed, toned and edited.
+Captions must be complete, with accurate spelling, and correct use of titles.
 Backgrounds must not be busy.
 Proper use of lighting and color balance is important.
 The capture of storytelling moments are a critical factor for a photo to be successful and to earn a high grade.
 Points will be deducted in all of these areas if not completed to these industry standards.
 A further requirement of this assignment is to show how people use the space for work, to live, and to recreate.

 Assignment 2: Photograph an Event or Photo Story.

-Events or Photo Stories are also required to meet the above technical requirements and storytelling requirements.
-Events must capture key speakers and organizers, crowd size, close-up of expressive attendees, good reaction and meaningful and unique details shots.
+Events or Photo Stories are also required to meet the above technical and storytelling requirements.
+Events must capture key speakers and organizers, crowd size, close-up of expressive attendees, good reaction and meaningful and unique detail shots.

 Assignment 3: Video B-roll sequence.